-Lastly, as the terms of office of Directors representing the employees of Mrs. Lydie Cortes and Mr. Philippe Thibaudet expire at the end of the General Shareholders' Meeting of June 2, 2022, the Group Works Council of Compagnie de Saint-Gobain re-appointed them as Directors representing the employees in accordance with the Company's bylaws.
-The terms of office of these Directors will take effect at the end of the General Shareholders' Meeting of June 2, 2022.
+Lastly, as the terms of office of Directors representing the employees of Mrs. Lydie Cortes and Mr. Philippe Thibaudet expire at the end of the General Shareholders' Meeting of June 2, 2022, the Group Works Council of Compagnie de

 Summary of changes in the composition of the Board of Directors